 Rugby is a contact sport so everybody gets their share of bumps, bruises, or scrapes during a match - similar to field hockey, lacrosse, or soccer.
-According to a recent study, the incidence of injuries in women's collegiate rugby is comparable with that in other women's contact and collision sports.
+According to a recent study, the incidence of injuries in women's collegiate rugby is comparable with that in other women's contact sports.
 Our coaches are very strict on safety, and using proper rugby techniques and skill.

 ARE THERE REALLY THAT MANY SCHOOLS WITH RUGBY TEAMS?